AGENDA DAY 1, APRIL 14

 Session Leader:

-- How does BC’s strategy for First Nations partnerships, ESG leadership, and infrastructure align with Canada’s national security and defence industrial priorities?
+• How does BC’s strategy for First Nations partnerships, clean energy, and infrastructure align with Canada’s national security and defence industrial priorities?

 Chair: Roopa Davé, Partner, National Leader for Sustainability Services, KPMG

-John Mullally, Head of External Relations, Newmont North America
+John Mullally, Head of External Relations and Social Performance, Newmont Canada

 Wendy Hadwen, Assistant Deputy Minister, Policy-Industry,